 James Corbett has lived in Syracuse and Onondaga County almost all his life, currently residing in Camillus.
 From 1969 to 1974 he worked for Allied Chemical in Solvay.
-In 1974 Jim was accepted into Electricians Local 43 apprenticeship and graduated in 1978.
-He has been employed through the IBEW from 1974 to present, and has served as their Referral Agent since 1999.
-Additionally he also has held an elected position on their Executive Board from 1983 to present.
-During that time Jim was elected as a Councilman for the Town of Geddes in 1989 and then to the Onondaga County Legislature in 1995, retiring December 2011.
-Jim sat on and chaired many committees, including Chair of Environmental Protection and Vice-chair of Ways & Means.
-Jim is a member of numerous organizations, serving on the Board of Directors of the Solvay-Geddes Community Youth Center and as recording secretary for the NYS-DEC Region 7 Fish & Wildlife Management Board.
+In 1974 James was accepted into Electricians Local 43 apprenticeship and graduated in 1978.
+He was employed through the IBEW from 1974 to his retirement in 2013, serving as their Referral Agent from 1999 until he retired.
+Additionally he also held an elected position on their Executive Board from 1983 to 2013.
+During that time James was elected as a Councilman for the Town of Geddes in 1989 and then to the Onondaga County Legislature in 1995, retiring December 2011.
+James sat on and chaired many committees, including Chair of Environmental Protection and Vice-chair of Ways & Means.
+James is a member of numerous organizations, serving on the Board of Directors of the Solvay-Geddes Community Youth Center, Recording Secretary for the NYS-DEC Region 7 Fish & Wildlife Management Board and Recording Secretary IBEW Local 43 Retiree Club.